 The Adjudicator when appointed will then set the timetable, either in accordance with the contract clause or by his own initiative.
 The Adjudicator will typically dictate what submissions are to be made, how long each party has to complete them, whether a meeting is necessary or not and how long he will need to make the Decision.

 If you would like a Consultant to call you back to discuss Arbicon helping you with your dispute please complete and submit our form.

 I do not want the appointed Adjudicator, I would like someone else to be appointed, how can I do this?

 If the Adjudicator has been validly appointed in accordance with the contract you will not be able to remove the Adjudicator.
 However, as stated before, adjudication is a contractual process, thus it is possible to dispense with the Adjudicator by agreement with the other party, although this is highly unlikely.
 The other only option is to persuade the Adjudicator to resign.
 This might be on the basis that he has an interest in one of the parties and cannot deliver a balanced unbiased decision.

 Construction Adjudication is the most practical, least expensive and best way for parties to solve disputes quickly compared to Court proceedings.
 It has developed into the most powerful means to achieve justice in construction contracts.
 However, professional help from Arbicon is essential to conduct the process.

-It is thus essential that when appointing an Adjudicator or when seeking Representation, that professional help available from a firm specialising in Adjudication, who Legally Qualified Chartered Quantity Surveyors with Expertise in the Practice & Procedure of Adjudication such as Arbicon be consulted.
+It is thus essential that when appointing an Adjudicator or when seeking Representation, that professional help from a firm specialising in Adjudication, are Chartered Quantity Surveyors with Expertise in the Practice & Procedure of Adjudication, such as Arbicon be consulted.